skgrange/smonitor/README.md

 **smonitor** attempts to provide a framework and functions so these things can be dealt with easily and getting data into and out of a database is simple and fast.

-### Goals
+## Objectives

-The primary goals of **smonitor** are:
+The primary objectives of **smonitor** are:

   - Provide a simple data model for time-series data.
 The data model should also allow for extensions.
-  - Provide functions to calculate aggregations which can be easily scheduled and be dynamic so they reflect source data changes.
+  - Provide functions to insert data and calculate aggregations which can be easily scheduled and be dynamic so they reflect source data changes.
   - Provide importing functions so data can be imported and used easily and conveniently for analysis.
     - This is the end-goal and the key reason why this development was started, accessing data should be easy!